 NVIDIA Isaac Lab

-Isaac Lab is developed on NVIDIA Isaac Sim™, providing high-fidelity physics simulation using NVIDIA PhysX® and physically based NVIDIA RTX™ rendering.
-It bridges the gap between high-fidelity simulation and perception-based robot training, helping developers and researchers build more robots, more efficiently.
+It’s built on NVIDIA Isaac Sim™, delivering high-fidelity physics simulation using NVIDIA PhysX® and physically based rendering with NVIDIA RTX™.
+This bridges the gap between high-fidelity simulation and perception-based robot training, helping developers and researchers build more robots, more efficiently

 How Isaac Lab Works